CERVICAL DYSTONIA, ALL ABOUT

 Dr. Fadavi does not answer me immediately.

-Instead, I find him looking intensely at my face, neck and then he asks me to stand against a wall.
+Instead, I find him looking intensely at my face and neck.
+He then asks me to stand against his office wall.

 Before I sit back in my seat, I anxiously rattle out my additional symptoms to Dr. Fadavi.